 How to prepare white tea?

 White tea is best brewed with water that is at a temperature between 180 and 185 degrees Fahrenheit.
 This temperature is most suitable as it avoids scalding the leaves.
 It does not matter much whether it's tap, filtered, or spring water.
-White tea should taste good in preparation with either types of water.
+White tea should taste good in preparation with either type of water.
 However, distilled water should be avoided as it can taste flat.
 Start with fresh, cold water that has not been boiled before.

-Because silver needle teas are made from the buds only, it is required to steep it for five to seven minutes to bring out the full flavor of the tea.
+Because silver needle teas are made from the buds only, it is required to steep it for five to seven minutes to bring out the full flavour of the tea.
 As a general rule of thumb, steep the tea from 1 to 5 minutes, although some teas may take up to 10 minutes.

 It must be noted that in case you wish to make stronger tea, you must use more buds/leaves rather than more time, which can make the tea bitter.